2014 Southeast Europe floods: Serbia

 In Krupanj in western Serbia (located in a valley of several small rivers) torrents, mudslides and landslides devastated the infrastructure and destroyed dozens of houses.
 Because of road damages, the town was completely inaccessible for three days, and the road to Loznica was blocked until 18 May.
 Electric power was cut for almost the whole municipality.
 Around 500 houses were seriously damaged and at least 20 houses are completely uninhabitable Part of the village of Rebelj in Valjevo municipality was annihilated by landslides.
 In the Drina river valley, on the border with Bosnia, heavy rain activated landslides, cutting off several villages and closing roads.
 At Mali Zvornik, a giant hill threatened to slide into the river and cut its flow, endangering that town and Zvornik across the river.

 Peak flood waters from Sava river hit Šabac on 18 May, but the embankments survived, strengthened by efforts of the army and several thousands volunteers.
 Flood waters on the river reached 6.3 m, the highest on record, endangering Šabac and Sremska Mitrovica on the left bank.
 In anticipation of the floods, a 7.3 m temporary embankment was erected.

 Further east, along the valleys of Morava and Mlava rivers, city centers of Paraćin, Petrovac na Mlavi, Svilajnac and Smederevska Palanka were flooded.

 During the flooding period, an estimated 300,000 households were left without electric power.
-Serbia's energy minister, Aleksandar Antić, has appealed to individuals to conserve power as best they can.
+Serbia's energy minister, Aleksandar Antić, had appealed to individuals to conserve power as best they can.
 The largest thermoelectric power plant in Serbia, TPP Nikola Tesla, which supplies close to 50% of electricity in Serbia, lies in the vicinity of Obrenovac, but was saved from danger.
-However, flood waters filled the largest coal field of RB Kolubara with 210 million cubic meters of water, more than the volume of Vlasina lake, and its pumping out is expected to take months.
+However, flood waters filled the largest coal field of RB Kolubara with 210 million cubic meters of water, more than the volume of Vlasina lake, and its pumping out took months, starting in September 2014.
 Further east, the thermoelectric power plant TPP Kostolac, which supplies 11% of electricity in Serbia, was threatened by floods from the Mlava river, but the water had not breached the innermost ring of defenses.
 During the floods, the hydro plants at Iron Gates reduced their production and opened the gates in order to lower the level of the Danube.